ShalomGoodman/CURBIT-SERVER/Proposal.md

 ### User Stories

-- As a user I should be able to query ('/items) to grab all items available and their location
+- As a user I should be able to query ('/listings) to grab all listings available and their location

-- As a user I should be able to query ( '/items/:type ) to grabs items specified to different categories like Chairs, and tables
+- As a user I should be able to query ( '/listings/:type ) to grabs listings specified to different categories like Chairs, and tables

-- As a user I should be able to query ( '/items/:type/:style ) to grab specified item subcategories in a category like chairs.
+- As a user I should be able to query ( '/listings/:type/:style ) to grab specified listing subcategories in a category like chairs.
 Ex (Lawn, rocking, office)

 ### MVP Goals

--  I want to be able to use real-Time Item Tracking using a live map which displays available items and their location. using the Get ( /items ) route
+-  I want to be able to use real-Time Item Tracking using a live map which displays available listings and their location. using the Get ( /listings ) route

 - I want to be able to upload information about an item and its location

 - I want a user to be able click a "claimed" button indicating the item is no longer available.
 If claimed button is active for 24 hours Post will auto Delete

-- I want to be able to update information on a post like whether its been claimed or the description is incorrect using the ( '/items/:type/:style/:id) PUT route
+- I want to be able to update information on a post like whether its been claimed or the description is incorrect using the ( '/listings/:type/:style/:id) PUT route

 - I want to be able to have a button that if the user claims an item can be declared as such

-- I want to be able to delete a post using the ( '/items/:type/:style/:id' ) Delete route
+- I want to be able to delete a post using the ( '/listings/:type/:style/:id' ) Delete route

 ### Stretch Goals

 - If current user claims an item I want to be able to have the map populate with places to clean the item.

-- I want to be able to allow users to comment on posts to further gather information regarding items
+- I want to be able to allow users to comment on posts to further gather information regarding listings

 - I want to be able to allows users to save their favorite items and be alerted when new items fitting their preferences are posted

-- I want to be able to upload photos of items seen using the Post ( /items) route
+- I want to be able to upload photos of items seen using the Post ( /listings) route